cpdis/blog/_posts/2018-01-08-Folder-Structure-and-Workflow.markdown

 image: /assets/images/
 headerImage: False
 tag:
-— workflow
+- workflow
 - yearofml
 star: False
 category: blog
 author: cpdis
-description:Workflow and folder structure for working through papers and other projects.
+description: Workflow and folder structure for working through papers and other projects.
 ---

 There are two categories of projects that I’ve collected: ML papers and tutorials/working examples.
 For both of these I want a consistent workflow that allows me to present summaries in an quick and efficient manner and to reference in the future.